dotnet/runtime/docs/project/dogfooding.md

 ## Advanced Scenario - Using a nightly build of Microsoft.NETCore.App

-When using the above instructions, your application will run against the same .NET Core runtime that comes with the SDK.
+When using the above instructions, your application will run against the same .NET runtime that comes with the SDK.
 That works fine to get up and running quickly.
 However, there are times when you need to use a nightly build of Microsoft.NETCore.App which hasn't made its way into the SDK yet.
 To enable this, there are two options you can take.

 ### Option 1: Framework-dependent

-This is the default case for applications - running against an installed .NET Core runtime.
+This is the default case for applications - running against an installed .NET runtime.

-1. You still need to install the prerequisite .NET Core SDK from above.
+1. You still need to install the prerequisite .NET SDK from above.
-2. Optionally, install the specific .NET Core runtime you require:
+2. Optionally, install the specific .NET runtime you require:
     - https://github.com/dotnet/core-sdk#installers-and-binaries
 3. Modify your .csproj to reference the nightly build of Microsoft.NETCore.App